zotoio/x-fidelity/README.md

 ### Local Configuration

-To use local configuration files for archetypes and rules, use the `-l` or `--localConfig` option:
+To use local configuration files for archetypes and rules, use the `-l` or `--localConfigPath` option:

 ```sh
 xfidelity -l /path/to/local/config